 Prescription and over-the-counter drugs are permitted only when taken in standard dosage or according to a physician's prescription.
-Any employee taking prescribed or over-the-counter medication will be responsible for consulting with their health care provider to determine whether the medication may interfere with the safe and effective performance of your job.
+Any employee taking prescribed or over-the-counter medication will be responsible for consulting with their health care provider to determine whether the medication may interfere with the safe and effective performance of your the employee's job.